Alternative Data for Private Markets

 Alternative data is increasingly being used in private markets, including private equity, real estate, credit, and infrastructure, across deal origination, due diligence, and post-acquisition value creation and risk mitigation.
-Initially, interest in alternative data began when companies wanted additional information around digital market spend comparisons and reputation and social media review comparisons.
+Initially, interest in alternative data began when companies wanted additional information about digital market spending comparisons and reputation and social media review comparisons.

 Private equity deal sourcing teams use many internal data sources such as CRMs and management information data.
 This might include location, industry, revenue, and EBITDA, however, the actual value adds when combining this internal data with external data sources allows private equity firms to sort, filter, analyze, and discover new investment targets or the correct time to speak with them.